DylanLRPollock/Monkey-Head-Project/README.md

 `python run.py --system-check`.
 For the installer-style program manager launch `python run.py --manager-ui`.
 To use a different working directory pass `--workdir /path/to/dir`.
+Specify an alternative logging configuration with `--config path/to/CONFIG.txt`.
+You can also set the same path via the `MONKEY_HEAD_CONFIG` environment variable to override the default location.

 The GUI now checks whether you've accepted the license on startup and offers a **Tools** menu.
 From there you can reopen the license dialog or